santorsola-teaching/nf-core-gitpod-run/docs/de_rstudio.md

 resSig <- subset(res, padj < 0.05 & abs(log2FoldChange) > 1) # Filter the results to include only significantly differentially expressed genes with an adjusted p-value (padj) less than 0.05 and a log2foldchange greater than 1 or less than -1

-resSig$Gene <- rownames(resSig) # Add a new column to the results with the gene names
+resSig$gene <- rownames(resSig) # Add a new column to the results with the gene names

-resSig <- as_tibble(resSig) %>% relocate(Gene, .before = baseMean) # Convert the results to a tibble for easier manipulation and relocate the 'Gene' column to be the first column
+resSig <- as_tibble(resSig) %>% relocate(gene, .before = baseMean) # Convert the results to a tibble for easier manipulation and relocate the 'Gene' column to be the first column

 resSig <- resSig[order(resSig$padj),] # Order the significant genes by their adjusted p-value (padj) in ascending order